Does L-Arginine Increase Growth Hormone Levels?

 Market research suggests that l-arginine is a very popular amino acid supplement among male students.
 L-arginine is a conditionally essential amino acid that’s involved in several metabolic pathways.
 Accordingly, a typical western diet provides approximately 3-6 g of l-arginine per day .
+People are interested in Growth Hormone for potential anti-aging and muscle-building properties.
+To look younger, there are also new treatment options like Botox.

 L-Arginine and Growth Hormone